marijnh/Eloquent-JavaScript/12_language.md

 imagine the objects as dots and the links between them as lines between those dots, it has a ((tree))like shape.
-The fact that expressions contain other expressions, which in turn might contain more expressions, is similar to the way branches split and split again.
+The fact that expressions contain other expressions, which in turn might contain more expressions, is similar to the way tree branches split and split again.

 {{figure {url: "img/syntax_tree.svg", alt: "The structure of a syntax tree",width: "5cm"}}}